Propecia Side Effects

 Dermatologic side effects including rash have been rare.
 At least one case of cutaneous leukocytoclastic vasculitis has been associated with finasteride therapy.
 A case of solitary fixed drug eruption has also been reported.

-Hypersensitivity side effects including pruritus, urticaria, and swelling of the lips and face have been reported.
+Postmarketing hypersensitivity side effects including rash, pruritus, urticaria, and angioedema (including swelling of the lips, tongue, throat, and face) have been reported.

 Metabolic side effects including peripheral edema (1.3%) have been reported.